stenhaug/website_ben_stenhaug/content/finance/roth_vs_traditional.md

 To make this clear, imagine you make $1000 in pre-tax income that you want to save for retirement, your income tax rate right now is 30%, your income tax rate when you retire will be 20%, and your investments will be multiplied by ten between now and retirement.

 If you use a Roth retirement account, you pay \$1000 x 30% = \$300 in taxes right now.
-You then have \\$1000 - $300 = \\$700 to invest in the Roth retirement account.
-This money grows to $700 x 10 = $7,000, which you can withdraw tax-free when you retire.
+You then have \$1000 - \$300 = \$700 to invest in the Roth retirement account.
+This money grows to \$700 x 10 = \$7,000, which you can withdraw tax-free when you retire.

 If you use a Traditional retirement account, you don’t pay any taxes right now.
-You invest all $1000 in the Traditional retirement account.
-This money grows to $1000 * 10 = $10,000.
+You invest all \$1000 in the Traditional retirement account.
+This money grows to \$1000 x 10 = \$10,000.
 You have to pay 20% income tax on this entire amount^[A common misconception is that the Roth retirement account is better because you’re paying tax before your investment grows.
-The incorrect logic is that it’s better to pay taxes on $1,000 before the investment grows than on $10,000 after the investment grows by a factor of 10.
-In fact, it doesn’t matter — imagine the tax rate is 30% now and 30% in retirement: Roth retirement account end value = Traditional retirement account end value $1,000 x 30% x 10 = $1,000 x 10 x 30%.
+The incorrect logic is that it’s better to pay taxes on \$1,000 before the investment grows than on $10,000 after the investment grows by a factor of 10.
+In fact, it doesn’t matter — imagine the tax rate is 30% now and 30% in retirement: Roth retirement account end value = Traditional retirement account end value \$1,000 x 30% x 10 = \$1,000 x 10 x 30%.
 Taxes multiply by a percentage, and order doesn’t matter in multiplication (the fancy name is the [commutative property of multiplication](http://www.mathematicsdictionary.com/english/vmd/full/c/vepropertyofmultiplication.htm)).
-This misconception is explained by [the Bogleheads wiki](https://www.bogleheads.org/wiki/Traditional_versus_Roth#Common_misconceptions) as that it doesn’t matter if the investment is taxed at the seed (Roth retirement account) or at harvest (Traditional retirement account).] which is $10,000 * 20% = $2,000.
-You end up with $10,000 - $2,000 = $8,000.
+This misconception is explained by [the Bogleheads wiki](https://www.bogleheads.org/wiki/Traditional_versus_Roth#Common_misconceptions) as that it doesn’t matter if the investment is taxed at the seed (Roth retirement account) or at harvest (Traditional retirement account).] which is \$10,000 x 20% = \$2,000.
+You end up with \$10,000 - \$2,000 = \$8,000.

 ### Should you use a Roth or a Traditional retirement account?